-Figure 6: Error analysis of false negative codes in expand3

 Discussion

-In this article we presented the CodeMapper web application that assists the mapping of textual case definitions to code sets in several coding systems at once, and we showed its effectiveness by simulating an informed usage of the application.
+In this article, we presented the CodeMapper web application that assists the mapping of textual case definitions to code sets from several coding systems at once, which is often a bottleneck in the implementation of epidemiological multi-database studies.
+We showed the effectiveness of CodeMapper’s approach by simulating and evaluating an informed usage of the application.

-Manual mapping is necessary and effective

-An automatic mapping created by only searching medical concepts in the case definition had low performance to reproduce the reference code sets.
-The process of multi-database coding of case definitions cannot be replaced by a simple indexing step.
-But the initial goal of CodeMapper was to support an informed user in the creation of event mappings.
+The manual revision of mappings is necessary in CodeMapper but the provided expansion operations are effective for creating realistic code sets.
+Creating a mapping automatically only by the identification of medical concepts in the case definition was insufficient for reproducing the reference mapping (29.7% sensitivity).
+Clearly, the mapping process cannot be replaced by a simple indexing step.
+However, the goal of CodeMapper is to support an informed user in creating such mappings, and CodeMapper’s operations for concept expansion provide an effective and efficient way for this, as we saw in the incremental concept expansion.
+Most relevant concepts (94.1%) were retrieved by expanding the concepts of the baseline mapping in only three steps.

-For this goal, CodeMapper’s operations for expanding concepts provided an effective and efficient way to generate realistic code sets.
-The sensitivity of the mapping approaches its maximum after three rounds of expansion.
-Relevant concepts can be retrieved by few expansions of the concepts.
-Only the generation of database-specific codes that are not directly related to the case definition requires adding further supplementary concepts.

-Improved equivalence of code sets between databases

-The PPV of the reported mappings expandi should be seen in the light of the PPV of the maximum-sensitivity mapping.
-This is maximal PPV one can obtain by CodeMapper’s approach when optimising for sensitivity.
-Most false positive codes were cosynonyms of true positive codes.
-Assuming the equivalence of cosynonym codes in the UMLS, the equivalence between coding systems of the reference mappings would be improved by the inclusion of false positives from the maximum-sensitivity mapping.

-Further steps
+The manually created reference code sets were not fully coherent between coding systems for two reasons.
+First, different code sets were created for databases with the same coding systems, which may be necessary to compensate different characteristics of the databases.
+For example, when an event is underreported in one database, a drug that is usually prescribed in case of the event can be included in the query as a proxy.
+Second, the inclusion of one code did not imply the inclusion of all synonym codes in the reference mapping.
+The suboptimal PPV of the max-sensitivity mapping (74.4%) reflects these incoherencies in the reference mapping.
+Because every mapping in CodeMapper contains all synonym codes, all false positive codes of max-sensitivity are synonym codes missing in the reference mapping.
+The PPV of max-sensitivity constitutes also the maximal PPV that can be obtained by CodeMapper’s approach when optimising sensitivity as we did in the construction of expandi.
+The PPV of the mappings expandi should rather be seen in the light of the PPV of the max-sensitivity mapping.
+The PPV of mapping expand3 reached 71.7% of the PPV of max-sensitivity.

-Future version of CodeMapper will provide additional retrieval strategies for concepts, for finding concepts that represent proxies of an event (i.e., drugs for specific diseases), and for finding concepts that are related by codes that cooccur frequently in the databases.
-The provision of database-specific information (e.g. about code frequencies) could inform the mapping process.
+Future version of CodeMapper will provide additional retrieval strategies for concepts, for finding concepts that represent proxies of an event, or concepts that are related by codes that co-occur in the databases.
+The provision of database-specific information (e.g. about code frequencies) in the application will further inform decisions about inclusion and exclusions of codes in the mapping process.
 CodeMapper could also help the construction of extraction algorithms instead of only the generation of unstructured code sets, for example as database queries to simplify feedback about the code incidences in databases.
 This can be extended to the processing of structured case definitions (e.g., [Ruggeberg2007,Poli2013]) where generated code sets are compiled to an extraction algorithm according to the logical structure of the case definition.

 Acknowledgement

 We would like to thank the investigators of the SAFEGUARD consortium for the codesets.
 The research leading to codes has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement № 282521 – the SAFEGUARD project.
-The Codemaper was developed in the ADVANCE project.
+The CodeMapper application was developed in the ADVANCE project.
 The research leading to the CodeMapper has received support from the Innovative Medicines Initiative Joint Undertaking under ADVANCE grant agreement № 115557, resources of which are composed of financial contribution from the European Union's Seventh Framework Programme (FP7/2007-2013) and EFPIA companies in kind contribution.

 Literature